DiscT@2: Reception

 DiscT@2 failed to catch on in the market place; the original drive to support the feature, the CRW-F1, was seen by reviewers as being attractive primarily due to its speed and not due to DiscT@2.
 In a March 2006 retrospective, PC Magazine primarily blamed the failure of the technology on the impracticality of using the data side for labels, the low speed of label writing compared to data, and the low contrast images it produced.

 Despite this, optical drives supporting DiscT@2 continued to be released until at least 2010.
 This is partially because LabelFlash optical drives were backwards compatible with DiscT@2.

+Reimplementation

+Open-source software accomplishing the same goal with wide support for drives and CD-R media, CDImage, was developed in 2022.
+Since generic drives don't measure absolute angle of the disc's rotation, the technique relies on calibrating parameters of the spiral by burning test discs from a single CD-R batch, whose pregroove with synchronizing wobble was pressed from the same master, or using parameters of known discs shared by the developer or user community.